Aldi Tops List Of Top 10 UK Brands

 The BrandIndex Top 10 UK Brands

-Aldi had a great year in 2014.
+Aldi had a great year.
 The discount supermarket chain has been gaining popularity, stealing market share from competitors, and is fast becoming the UK’s sixth largest supermarket.
 The brand also scored a top ranking for simplicity, which according to a Siegel+Gale report is considered by consumers to be one of the most important characteristics they wish to see in a brand.

 One of the strengths of the brand has been in breaking down traditional class perceptions of discount supermarkets, managing to appeal to middle-class shoppers seeking both value and quality.